-I did think that the superfine rice flours in Authentic Foods flour blends produced results that were a touch lighter and less grainy than typical rice flour baked goods.
+I did think that the superfine rice flours produced results that were a touch lighter and less grainy than typical rice flour baked goods.

-We used what I believe is now Bette’s Featherlight Flour Blend (Updated for their 2016 names!) to make the chocolate chip banana muffins shown here.
-This blend is free of binders, such as xanthan gum (but they do have directions on the package for how much xanthan gum to add if needed for a recipe).
+We used what I believe is now Bette’s Featherlight Flour Blend to make chocolate chip banana muffins.
+This blend is free of binders, such as xanthan gum.

-Each bite was perfectly tender, light and flaky with a very thin, crispy bakery-like exterior and no funny grit or aftertaste – just pure banana goodness that my husband devoured.
+Each bite was perfectly tender, light and flaky.
+No funny grit or aftertaste – just pure banana goodness that my husband devoured.

 We also sampled the Multi-Blend Gluten-Free Flour Blend, which is a mix of superfine rice flours and starches along with xanthan gum for binding.

 I decided to test this blend in traditional chocolate chip cookies.
-Truthfully, I loaded the cookies up with so many chocolate chips that it was hard for me to taste-test the cookie part alone.
+Truthfully, I loaded the cookies up with so many chocolate chips that it was hard to taste the cookie part alone.
 Nonetheless, the cookies were very cohesive, just like a regular wheat-based cookie.
-I did notice a slightly different texture, likely from the brown rice flour, along with a hint of uniqueness in flavor, but nothing overpowering.
-Overall, I loved the convenience, and my husband and I loved the cookies, but they didn’t quite rival my original wheat-based recipe.
+Overall, I loved the convenience.
+My husband and I loved the cookies, but they didn’t quite rival my original wheat-based recipe.